SQS vs SNS: The Silent Production Failure Engineers Miss

 Every service has trade-offs.
 Here's a clear-eyed look at what SQS and SNS do well, and where they fall short.

-SQS — Advantages - Durable 14-day message storage with automatic retries via visibility timeout - At-least-once delivery (Standard) or exactly-once (FIFO) - Unlimited throughput with Standard queues - Built-in dead-letter queue support - Low cost per API request, especially with long polling - Supports batch operations (up to 10 messages per receive, 10 per send)
+SQS — Advantages - Durable 14-day message storage with automatic retries via visibility timeout - At-least-once delivery (Standard) or exactly-once (FIFO) - Unlimited throughput with Standard queues; 3,000 msg/s with FIFO batching - Built-in dead-letter queue support with configurable maxReceiveCount - Low cost per API request, especially with long polling and batch operations - Supports batch operations (up to 10 messages per receive, up to 10 per send) - Decouples producers from consumers — producer doesn't need to know consumer speed or availability

-SQS — Disadvantages - No built-in fan-out one-to-many (you need SNS for that) - Consumer must poll the queue, adding latency and cost if not optimized - Max message size 256 KB (need S3 large-payload solution for bigger) - Ordering only guaranteed with FIFO (limited throughput) - No content-based server-side filtering
+SQS — Disadvantages - No built-in fan-out (point-to-point only — you need SNS or Lambda triggers for fan-out) - Consumer must poll the queue, introducing latency and API cost if not optimized - Max message size 256 KB — need SQS Extended Client Library with S3 for larger payloads - Ordering only guaranteed with FIFO, which has throughput limitations - No content-based server-side filtering — consumers must filter in application code - FIFO queues don't support Lambda event source mapping scaling the same way as Standard queues

-SNS — Advantages - Instant pub/sub fan-out — one message reaches all subscribers simultaneously - Multiple subscriber types (SQS, Lambda, HTTP, email, SMS, mobile push) - Server-side filter policies reduce unnecessary deliveries - No polling overhead for subscribers (push-based) - Simple pricing per publish, not per subscriber
+SNS — Advantages - Instant pub/sub fan-out — one message reaches all subscribers simultaneously - Multiple subscriber types (SQS, Lambda, HTTP/S, email, SMS, mobile push) - Server-side filter policies on MessageAttributes reduce unnecessary deliveries and compute cost - No polling overhead for Lambda and HTTP subscribers (push-based delivery) - Simple pricing per publish, not multiplied by subscriber count - Supports FIFO topics for ordered fan-out when needed

-SNS — Disadvantages - Messages are NOT stored — if subscriber is down, message is lost - Limited retries (3 attempts only for HTTP/Lambda subscribers) - No ordering guarantees - Max message size 256 KB - No DLQ for failed deliveries (must use SQS subscriber to get retries) - Filtering limited to message attributes (not body content)
+SNS — Disadvantages - Messages are NOT stored — if subscriber is down, message is lost unless subscriber is SQS - Limited retries (3 attempts total for HTTP and Lambda subscribers on throttle) - No ordering guarantees on Standard topics - Max message size 256 KB - No DLQ for the SNS layer itself — must use an SQS subscriber with its own DLQ to get retry and dead-letter semantics - Filtering limited to MessageAttributes, not the message body content - HTTP subscribers are vulnerable to transient failures during the narrow retry window

 Pricing Comparison — Standard vs FIFO, Per-Million Request Costs